ceri-num/uv-larm/notions/intro.md

 - We love *GNU*
 - ROS natively support Ubuntu
-- Linux is open and well documented
+- _And mainly:_ Linux is efficient, open and well documented

 ## Today: